mlech413/NFL_Playoff_Analysis/README.md

 ## Conclusion:

-Unfortunately, based on the 50 categories of statistics used here, statistics cannot predict Super Bowl winners in the NFL.
+Unfortunately, based on these 50 categories, statistics cannot predict Super Bowl winners in the NFL.

 ## Results